Pacific Coast Women's Press Association: Notable people

 Among those of national prominence were Jessie Benton Fremont, an author who was instrumental in bringing California into the Union as a free State.
 Grace Hibbard, a California poet, was the author of California Violets.
 Rose Hartwick Thorpe, author of Curfew Must Not Ring Tonight, had a note from Queen Victoria telling her that she had committed that poem to memory.
 Anna M. Morrison Reed, editor of the Northern Crown, was a constant contributor to literature, both prose and poetry.
 There was also the author, Lillian Hinman Shuey, and the poet, Mary Cameron Benjamin.

 Kate Douglas Wiggin was well known as a kindergarten worker and author.
 Virna Woods gained her first literary reputation in the field of descriptive verse.
-Jeanne C. Smith Carr (initial First Vice-President of the PCWPA Executive Board), was a constant writer for the general press, well-known in Southern California.
+Jeanne C. Smith Carr (initial First Vice-president of the PCWPA Executive Board), was a constant writer for the general press, well known in Southern California.
 Mary Catherine McIntire Pacheco, a Kentucky playwright, was one of California's first published women authors.

 There were a few novelists such as Alice Kingsbury Cooley, Gertrude Athertonn, and Mrs. I. Lowenberg, who was also a past President of the PCWPA.
 There were the writers, Frances Fuller Victor and Charlotte Perkins Stetson Gilman (past PCWPA Executive Board member), as well as the social reformer, Mrs. M. G. C. Edholmes, and the botanist, Sara Plummer Lemmon.
 Helena Modjeska, whose summer home was near Santa Ana, California, was made an honorary member.
 Emily Brown Powell (past PCWPA president), contributed to the Tribune, The San Francisco Call, and many other periodicals.
 Alice Moore McComas of Los Angeles and her daughter Alice's contributions appeared in several of the best journals.
 Lizzie A. Vore wrote continually for the general press and was a well known contributor to the prominent magazines of the day.
-Mary E. Hart (1856-1921), owner and editor of the Pacific Monthly, became a resident of Alaska, and had charge of the Alaska exhibit at the St. Louis Fair; she was a frequent contributor to the press.
+Mary E. Hart (1856–1921), owner and editor of the Pacific Monthly, became a resident of Alaska, and had charge of the Alaska exhibit at the St. Louis Fair; she was a frequent contributor to the press.
 Anna Catherine Murphy Markham wrote short stories for the Overland Monthly, Yankee Blade, and other magazines.
 Ada Henry Van Pelt and Clare O. Southard each served as editors of the Pacific Ensign.
 Josephine Clifford McCracken, author of Overland Tales, was one of the early editors of the Overland Monthly.
-Florence Percy Matheson (past PCWPA treasurer), for many years one of the editors of The San Francisco Call, was a constant contributor to the California press.
+Florence Percy Matheson McIntyre, for many years one of the editors of The San Francisco Call, was a constant contributor to the California press; she also served as the PCWPA's treasurer and later, President.
 Miriam Kerns Weekes was a painter and illustrator of note.
 Dr. A. M. Beecher was a writer and lecturer, and a member of the famous Beecher family.
 Rose O'Halloran was a scientific writer of the Pacific coast.
 She was one of the most distinguished women in astronomy and science, and was an authority on sun spots.